yvrjsharma/yvrjsharma.github.io/_posts/2020-09-17-fastai-chap2-build-deploy-dl-models.md

 ---
 layout: post
-title: "Build Your Own Data, prepare a Computer Vision model, and Deploy your Model on Web"
+title: "Build Your Own Data, Prepare a Computer Vision model, and Deploy your Model on Web"
 date: 2020-09-17
 ---
 ![](/images/photos-hobby-g29arbbvPjo-unsplash.jpg)